Call for Papers

 - Results achieved so far;

-The research proposal should be submitted through the ESEC/FSE Doctoral Symposium submission web site, in a single PDF document.
+The research proposal should be submitted through the FSE Doctoral Symposium submission website, in a single PDF document.

-At the time of submission all papers must conform to the ESEC/FSE 2023 Format and Submission Guidelines (but they do not need to be anonymized), and must not exceed three pages including all text, references, and figures; submissions that do not comply with these requirements will be summarily rejected by the chair without review.
-The research proposal should be single-authored and include the title of your research, your name, your advisor, your email address, and a short summary in the style of an abstract for a regular paper.
+At the time of submission, all papers must conform to the FSE 2024 Format and Submission Guidelines (but they should not be anonymized), and must not exceed three pages including all text, references, and figures; submissions that do not comply with these requirements will be rejected by the chairs without review.
+The research proposal should be single-authored and include the title of your research, your name, your advisor (if you have one), your email address, and a short summary in the style of an abstract for a regular paper.
 All submissions must be original work, and must not have been previously published, nor be under consideration for publication elsewhere (see also ACM policy and procedures with respect to plagiarism).

-The Doctoral Symposium Co-chairs will select participants using the following criteria:
+The Doctoral Symposium chairs will select participants using the following criteria:

-- Quality of the research proposal and its relevance to ESEC/FSE;
+- Quality of the research proposal and its relevance to FSE

-Accepted contributions will not be included in the conference proceedings.
-Authors of accepted contributions must register for the ESEC/FSE 2023 Doctoral Symposium and present their work there.
+Accepted submissions will not be included in the conference proceedings.
+Authors will have the opportunity to bring a poster summarizing their work.
+Authors of accepted submissions must register for the FSE 2024 Doctoral Symposium and present their work there.